MockTab

 Purpose

 Wacom hardware tends to outlast its driver support, with functional tablets losing compatibility with newer macOS releases.
-MockTab is a small, focused driver that targets USB and Bluetooth Wacom tablets from the early 2000s through roughly 2020, on macOS 13 and newer.
+MockTab targets USB and Bluetooth Wacom tablets from the early 2000s through roughly 2020 on macOS 13 and later, with additional support for recent Xencelabs tablets.
+See the Hardware page for details.

 Tablet area